bytewax/bytewax/docs/articles/getting-started/execution.md

 ## Single Worker Run

-The simplest entry point is `bytewax.run_main()`.
+The simplest entry point is `bytewax.execution.run_main()`.
 It will run your dataflow on a single worker in the current process.
-It has a simple iterator-based API takes an **input iterator** of `(state, item)` tuples and collects all output into a list of `(state, item)` tuples and returns it.

 `run_main()` blocks until all output has been collected.